Remydml/Remydml/README.md

 - 👋 Hi, I’m @MauriceLePastis
 - 👀 I’m interested in Computer Sciences and Web Developement
 - 🌱 I’m currently learning Data Engineering at EPF Montpellier
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any kind of Programming Project involving Python, JavaScript or Visual Basic
 - 📫 You can join me by mail here : remy.dumoulin@epfedu.fr

 <!---